TongShan4869/GrooveGrow/README.md

 - **Replicate and Expand:** Successfully replicate the previous player's sequence and add an additional rhythmic element from one of their cards, or
 - **Play a More Complicated Variation:** Introduce a new, more complex variation from their hand, surpassing the previous rhythm in overall complexity.

-This creates a cumulative sequence that not only tests memory but also rewards creative and technical skill.
+This creates a cumulative sequence that not only tests technical skill but also strategy scheming and decision-making.

 ## Rules & Structure